 However, once again, small forearms look off as well, especially alongside big arms.

-Unlike the neck though, these may get enough work through heavy pulling exercises like dead-lifts and curling.
+Unlike the neck though, these may get enough work through heavy pulling exercises like dead-lifts, pull-ups and curling.

 Depending on your genes, some muscles may grow disproportionately.
 Most of us are fairly balanced though.

 For example, if all your pulling & curling develops a huge brachialis in each arm, this may look grotesque.